Laura Albert (academic): Academic activities

 Albert is very active within the operations research and management science community.
 In 2021 she was elected to the role of President-Elect of INFORMS; she will lead the organization starting in 2023.
-She had served as INFORMS Vice President for Marketing, Communication and Outreach from 2016-2019.
+She had served as INFORMS Vice President for Marketing, Communication and Outreach from 2016 to 2019.
 She has also served as the President of Women in OR/MS (WORMS, a forum of INFORMS), the President of the INFORMS Section on Public Sector Operations Research, and a member of the INFORMS Strategic Planning Committee, Finance Committee, and IT committee.

 Outreach activities

 Albert is the author of Punk Rock Operations Research, a popular blog about operations research and analytics.
 Albert is also the director of Badger Bracketology and its blog that reports on the methodology for forecasting the NCAA football playoff based on the research from the University of Wisconsin-Madison College of Engineering sports analytics team.
 Albert routinely promotes operations research, industrial engineering, and analytics through her blogs, public talks and media interviews.
 She regularly appears on local and national media, including PBS Wisconsin, WORT Radio, Wisconsin Public Radio, CBS58 in Milwaukee, WISC-TV in Madison, the MIT Management Review, and Wharton Moneyball, among many others.
 Profiles of Albert have appeared in American Society for Engineering Education PRISM, the Wisconsin State Journal, the Cap Times, and SB Nation Bucky's 5th Quarter.